-- When the filling balls are firm, melt your white chocolate, and stir in the vegetable oil.
+When the filling balls are firm, melt your white chocolate, and stir in the vegetable oil.
 Stir until smooth.
-It works best to use a smaller container for this, that way, your melted chocolate is deeper and less spread out, making it easier to fully dunk the truffles.
+It works best to use a smaller container for this (such as a tall drinking glass or mug), that way, your melted chocolate is deeper and less spread out, making it easier to fully dunk the truffles.

 Drop each truffle into the melted candy coating, and remove by lifting it out with a fork.
 Tap the fork on the edge of the container a couple of times to remove excess coating, and then gently slide the coated truffle onto wax/parchment paper lined tray using the back of a spoon.
 Decorate as desired.